chain4travel/camino-docs/docs/developer/guides/how-to-deploy-a-smart-contract.md

 <figcaption align="center"><b>Fig.12:</b> Copy the contract address</figcaption>
 </figure>

-## 9. Add Your Newly Created Token to MetaMask and the Camino Wallet.
+## 8. Add Your Newly Created Token to MetaMask and the Camino Wallet

 Congratulations, you have your own token!
 Let's add your token to MetaMask and Camino Wallet.